SnoreRax/W_Notes/HTB/Bashed/Writeup.md

 Real simple right?

-Yeah I forgot to do that lmao.
+Yeah I forgot to do that lmao, now that I did tho, I can use the _scriptmanager_ user properly.

 Anyways, on my main machine, I was listening for the request via: